 - Restart your browser to test the issue.

 If your Netflix still takes forever to load the video, there’s one more fix you can try.

 Fix 5: Update your network driver

-If none of the fixes solved your problem, you may try updating your network driver.
+If none of the fixes solve your problem, you may try updating your network driver.
 An outdated or faulty network driver may trigger random connection issues.
 You may want to make sure yours is up-to-date and functioning properly.